Mother with her children on her lap

-Building Stronger Families and Relationships to Shape Our Future
+Building Stronger Families & Relationships

 The NCN Child and Family Services is responsible for NCN children in Nelson House, Thompson, South Indian Lake (OPCN), Winnipeg and Brandon (with a presence in Leaf Rapids).